gitskarios/Gitskarios/FORK.md

 ## FORK ##

-Once you have a valid Credentials, you can FORK this project in yout account / organization.
+Once you have a valid Credentials, you can FORK this project in your account / organization.

 This repository uses `develop` branch as default, and follow [Git-Flow](https://es.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).